home

 (your personal virtual spywa- I mean assistant!!)

-Other languages which I would like to learn: Pascal, Assembly, Lua, PHP
+Other languages which I would like to learn: Pascal, Assembly, Lua

 (this gif of Tux is my favourite, why is he so adorable?)

-I really like the Packard Bell computers from the 90s.
-Also the Amiga 3000, HP Z820 (pure engineering masterpiece), Panasonic Toughbook FZ 40 (also pure engineering masterpiece), IBM Thinkpads.
+I like a bunch of computer systems but for right now I'll list a few which I really really fancy: the Packard Bell computers from the 90s, Amiga 3000, HP Z820 (pure engineering masterpiece), Panasonic Toughbook FZ 40 (also pure engineering masterpiece), IBM Thinkpads.

 Amiga 3000